CSIRT-MU/Stream4Flow/README.md

 #### Send data to Stream4Flow

 Stream4Flow is compatible with any Netflow v5/9 or IPFIX network probe.
-To measure your first data for Stream4Flow, you can use [softflowd](https://code.google.com/archive/p/softflowd/) - Flow-based network traffic analyzer
+To measure your first data for Stream4Flow, you can use either commercial solution such as [Flowmon Probe](https://www.flowmon.com/en/products/flowmon/probe)  or an open-source alternative [softflowd](https://code.google.com/archive/p/softflowd/)

 - Install softflowd
 `sudo apt-get install softflowd`